 It's amazing how much can change in the 1.6 miles since I last passed them.
 By this time I was fully owning my power and feeling so grateful for her error.
 I was thinking how much better my run was by hearing all that support.
 It brought to my awareness just how measured we can be in giving each other praise and support, or how conditional it can be.
 I was hoping this didn't make her withhold future support for someone.
 "I would say good job, but I need to make sure you really deserve it before I do'.
 Yuck.

 What's my point?
 Well, I still think authenticity is everything.
 We don't need to go around making things up just to find something nice to say...
-But maybe the key is to help each other feel good about themselves when they show up.
+But maybe the key is to help each other feel good about ourselves when we make the effort to show up.
 Let people inspire you for no reason at all.
 Let people be inspired by you without putting yourself down.
 Accept praise.
 Accept support.

 What is it we say with horses?
 'Reward the slightest try'